 How to Reduce Data Migration Risks?

-Data migration is a risky business.
+Data migration is full of risks.
 There’s always the potential for data loss or corruption, which can lead to all sorts of problems down the road.
-That’s why it’s important to take steps to prevent a migration catastrophe before it happens.
+That’s why it’s important to take steps to prevent migration problems before it happens.

-Here are a few tips to help you do just that:
+Here are a few tips to overcome these risks:

 1. Plan ahead